Legoless/Alpha/README.md

 [![Pod License](http://img.shields.io/cocoapods/l/Alpha.svg?style=flat)](http://opensource.org/licenses/BSD-3-Clause)

 **Alpha** is an idea of the next generation debugging framework for iOS applications.
-It combines multiple debugging tools built on top of a simple, unified API.
+It combines multiple debugging tools built on top of a **simple, unified API**.
 It lives entirely in your app sandbox and collects many types of data during your application lifetime.
-It is very easy to integrate and requires no code changes.
+It is very easy to integrate and requires **no code changes**.

 *It is currently a work in progress and might be too unstable to be used in real environment yet.
 Feel free to open GitHub issues.*